CivicActions/ssp-toolkit/docs/ssp.md

 A current baseline configuration is always available - stored as a tag in the Git repository - such that the site can be regenerated or rolled back should unauthorized or failing changes be applied.

+##### Ilias

+The baseline configuration is maintained in Git and described in the Configuration Management Plan, which describes the change workflow and software configuration.
+In the context of Security Configuration Management, the baseline configuration is a collection of formally approved configuration state(s) of one or more configuration items ("features") that compose the system.
+The baseline configuration is used to restore and serves as the basis against which the next change or set of changes to the system is made.
+The features for the system are maintained in the website's source code, which is managed in Git, a source code version control system.
+Once the source code is updated, Git maintains the new version of staged code once committed in the Git repository as the new baseline.
+All code prior to it being staged is documented, tested and approved by CivicActions Development, which is described in control SA-3.
+The production environment is configured to take database snapshots daily.

+##### Project

+A CM process has been established and documented in the Project CMP.
+All updates are made in accordance with the procedures outlined in the CMP.
+The CM process establishes a baseline of hardware, software, firmware and documentation, as well as changes thereto, throughout the development and life cycle of the information system.
+CM ensures the control of the information system through its life cycle.
+It assures that additions, deletions, or changes made to the Project system do not unintentionally or unknowingly diminish security.
+If the change is major, the security of the system must be re-analyzed.

 ### CM-4: Security Impact Analysis

 ```text